LORD BYRON

 B: Just so - will you go?
 I will endure fewer fainting fits if you are by my side - there will be - ‘I guess now’ - as the Americans say - (both chortle in amazement) - the Staëls and Mackintoshes - good (H nods) - the Lilacs and Diddle's - not so good - the Botherby's, and the rest - good for nothing!

-H: We may look forward - may we not - to the presence of that blue-winged Kashmirian butterfly of book-learning, Lady Charlemont? - I hope so, for it is a pleasure to look upon that most beautiful of faces
+H: We may look forward - may we not - to the presence of that blue-winged Kashmirian butterfly of book-learning, Lady Charlemont?
+I do hope so, for it is a pleasure to look upon that most beautiful of faces

 B(starts): Yes - perhaps we shall go - to be ornamental if nowt else - Fletcher!!